Script coverage services from Screenplay Readers have helped improve over 14,000 screenplays, shorts, and tv pilots since 1999

-Our script feedback section makes up the bulk of your coverage, and it's brimming with specific, insightful critique (as well as a few suggestions for fixes).
+Our script notes make up the bulk of your coverage, and they're brimming with specific, insightful critique and suggestions on how to improve the work.
 We write our script analysis as straightforward and as objective as possible because it's not only screenwriters that rely on us for constructive honesty – it's also agents and producers.
 Our smart clients use that honesty to their advantage.
 Our dumb ones are eaten by bears.

 Our reader numerically scores your script in 22 key categories, such as character, dialogue, plot, theme, conflict, tension, presentation, and more.
-These numerical scores are private and for your own use only.
-We don't track these.
+These numerical scores, like the rest of your coverage, are for your eyes only.

 One of 3 possible recommendations: PASS (the screenplay needs a bit more work), CONSIDER (the screenplay still needs some tweaking, but may be considered by an agency or studio), or RECOMMEND.
 Don’t feel bad if you get a PASS.
 Since we opened our service in 1999, right around 95% of screenplays have received a PASS, while 4% received a CONSIDER, and only 1% or less received a RECOMMEND.

 Your screenplay, summed up in one or two sentences.
 If your logline ends up much longer than that, your screenplay might be too “soft concept” and more difficult to sell, market, or land an agent or manager with.
 (Or, it might be perfect for Sundance.)
 (OPTIONAL)

 Your story, squeezed down to the essentials.
 This section is a sort of bird’s-eye view that helps you see how well a stranger would understand your key plot points and throughlines.
 If a script reader misses an important beat, it’s likely that an agent or producer will too.
 (OPTIONAL)